HebaSedik/Face_Recognition_-_AntiSpoofing/README.md

 # Face recognition and AntiSpoofing
-download all file in same dirctory edit the image in the file home with your images and run code.py
+download all files in same dirctory edit the image in the file home with your images and run code.py